-At a time when simple human kindness sometimes seems hard to come by, Rescue Ranch is happy to report that, in our experience, we can still look to each other for support in times of crisis.
+At a time when simple human kindness sometimes seems hard to come by, Rescue Ranch is happy to report that we can still look to each other for support in times of crisis.
 There are always people out there who are ready to lend a hand to strangers, even beyond their own community.

-Nothing illustrates this point better than the wonderful groups and individuals from Redding, Anderson, Rio Vista, and San Francisco,who came together to organize help for Yreka animals during the recent Lava Fire.
+Nothing illustrates this point better than communities coming together to help.
+We want to thank the wonderful groups and individuals from Redding, Anderson, Rio Vista, and San Francisco,who came together to help Yreka animals during the recent Lava Fire.

 They heard there was a need here in Yreka, and they showed up.
 Their support was as unexpected as it was welcome.